baristunar/real-time-chat/README.md

 ## Contact

-If you want to give a feedback, you can reach me via tunarbaris7@gmail.com
+If you want to give me a feedback, you can reach me via tunarbaris7@gmail.com